-Table 3.11 TX Command 'A' Format
+Table 3.13 TX Command 'A' Format

-BITS D ESCRIPTION 31 Interrupt on Co been fully loaded mpletion.
-W hen set, the TX FIFO.
-This fla DONE flag will be asser g may be optionally map rted when the current buffer has pped to a host interrupt.
+BITS DESCRIPTION 31 Interrupt on Completion.
+When set, the TXDONE flag will be asserted when the current buffer has been fully loaded into the TX FIFO.
+This flag may be optionally mapped to a host interrupt.
 30:26 Reserved.
-Thes e bits are res served.
-Always write zeros to this field to guarantee future compatibility.
-25:24 transfer of a buff fer.
-The host LAN9215i w will add extra ill remove the e DWORDs of data up to be maintained on the last data the alignment specified in the chanism can be used to maintain [25] [24] End Alignment 0 0 4-byte alignment 0 1 16-byte alignment 1 0 32-byte alignment 1 1 Reserved 23:21 et (bytes).
-Th nis field specifie s the offset of the first b to guarantee future compatibility 15:14 Reserved.
-Thes e bits are res served.
-Always write zeros to this field to guarantee future compatibility 13 First Segment (packet.
-FS).
-When s et, this bit indic ates that the associated buffer is the first segment of the 12 Last Segment. packet When set, th is bit indicates that the associated buff er is the last segment of the 11 Reserved.
-Thes e bits are res served.
-Always write zeros to this field to guarantee future compatibility 10:0 command.
-This LAN9215i and us running count is This cumulative if they do not co value, along sed to deterr also maintai value is com rrelate, the T with the Buffer nine how many ned in the LAN pared against t XE flag is set. cified does not End Alignment field, is extra DWORD's were a 9215i of the cumulative he Packet Length field in ned in the buffer following this read and checked by the idded to the end of the Buffer.
-A buffer sizes for a given packet.
-In the TX command 'B' word and slignment padding or data start
+Thes se bits are res served.
+Always s write zeros to this field to g juarantee future compatibility.
+25:24 transfer of a buf table below.
+The Buffer End Alignment.
+This field specifies the alignment that must be maintained on the last data transfer of a buffer.
+The host will add extra DWORDs of data up to the alignment specified in the table below.
+The LAN89218 will remove the extra DWORDs.
+This mechanism can be used to maintain cache line alignment on host processors.
+[25] [24] End Alignment] 0 0 4-byte alignment 0 1 16-byte alignment 1 0 32-byte alignment 1 1 Reserved 23:21 et (bytes).
+Th nis field specifi es the offset of the first byte guarantee future compatibility of TX data.
+The offset value 15:14 Reserved.
+These bits are reserved.
+Always write zeros to this field to guarantee future compatibility 13 First Segment (FS).
+When set, this bit indicates that the associated buffer is the first segment of the packet.
+12 Last Segment.
+When set, this bit indicates that the associated buffer is the last segment of the packet 11 Reserved.
+Thes se bits are res served.
+Always s write zeros to this field to g juarantee future compatibility.